mmdlamini/BSAN-6070-CA03-Decision_Tree_Algorithm/README.md

 3)  Read CSV file
 url = 'https://github.com/ArinB/MSBA-CA-Data/blob/main/CA03/census_data.csv?raw=true'
 data = pd.read_csv(url, encoding = "ISO-8859-1")
-4) Run the Code
+4) Run the Code\
-    a) for running the automation model you will have to load the data file'auto_testing_mfolozi_20feb.csv' also included in this repository b)then run the code for automation model (#8)
+    a) for running the automation model you will have to load the data file included in this repository:\
+    'auto_testing_mfolozi_20feb.csv' also included in this repository\
+    b)then run the code for automation model (#8)